darrenjs/c_dev_utils/README.md

 cdatetime
 ---------

-Converts user supplieds time_t values (describing epoch time values) into their corresponding calender value.
+Convert time_t values (describing epoch time values) into their corresponding calender value.
 Also displays the epoch times for the current moment and start of day.

     $ cdatetime 1437316800